 The title “Noah” is a nod to the song “Noah’s Dove” by my favorite singer/songwriter, Natalie Merchant.
 It was one of the first songs that ignited the fire in me to write in a more vivid manner.
 The poem, in turn, is an example of using the calming effects of nature and time to find the feel of the message.

 That night I stared into the midnight wind and listened to the thoughts of the ocean, and in the end, I hoped to create a vivid story to touch those who read it – “outside of any recognition or devotion.”
 For me, it’s not about “likes”, “thumbs up,” “hearts” or other quantitative, superficial success measures.
 For me, it’s simply about painting pictures with words that my audience can treasure.

-It’s been over 20 years since I first heard that song, and yet it still to gives me goose bumps to this day.
+It’s been over 20 years since I first heard the song “Noah’s Dove”, and yet it still gives me goose bumps to this day.
 I can only hope that my tapestries of words leave such a lasting impact on those who read the words with which I paint.

 Staring into the midnight wind,